-Section 368(A)(1) outlines a format for tax treatment to reorganizations, as described in the Internal Revenue Code of 1986.
-These reorganization transactions, however, have to meet certain legal requirements to classify for favorable treatment.
-Additionally, there has been further precedent outside from the codified requirements that have developed in case law.
+Section 368(A)(1) outlines a format for US tax treatment of corporate reorganizations, as described in the Internal Revenue Code of 1986.
+The reorganization transactions, however, must meet certain legal requirements to classify for the favorable treatment.
+Additionally, there has been further precedent outside of the codified requirements that have developed in case law.

 Identification of the Tax-Free Reorganization Structures